-This article was written for and published by A List and reproduced here with permission.
+This article was written for and published by A List and reproduced here with permission and with additions.

 STREET SPRAY LOVE

 Tracing the Evolution of Singapore’s Growing Street Art Scene

 Skip the air-conditioned galleries and take a walk behind the Aliwal Arts Centre in Kampong Glam.
 You may be lucky enough to encounter some of Singapore’s artists at work as they create colourful pieces on the large blank wall in the back alleyway.
 Covering a wall with aerosol paints may have once landed these artists in trouble with the authorities, but these days, their art is more likely to receive 1,000 ‘Likes’ on Facebook instead of a S$1,000 fine.

 How does an art form that relies on public property as a canvas continue to exist and flourish in a city with an international reputation for cleanliness and order?